Abdallah01win/TaskMaster/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to TaskMaster, please read our submit a pull request or open an issue.
+If you'd like to contribute to TaskMaster, please submit a pull request or open an issue.